An in-depth report on the causes, diagnosis, treatment, and prevention of insomnia.

 - Sleep hygiene is the most important step for controlling insomnia.
 These simple self-help measures include establishing a regular bedtime routine, regulating mealtimes and fluid consumption, and limiting caffeine consumption.

 - Behavioral therapy can help treat insomnia in people of all ages.
-It includes various approaches for training new sleep behaviors and for helping patients relax and sleep well.
+It includes various approaches for establishing new sleep behaviors and for helping people relax and sleep well.

 - If self-help or behavioral therapies do not solve the problem, a doctor may prescribe medications for use on a short-term basis.